 NOTE!
 Electrical installations may only be carried out by professional electricians.

-How is the VILPE ECo roof fan connected to a building’s technology system (SAS), and what information can then be obtained about the roof fan?
+How can the VILPE ECo roof fan be connected to a building’s technology system (SAS), and what information can then be obtained about the roof fan?

 The pulse data received from the VILPE ECo roof fan can also be connected to the building’s technology system, in which case alarm limits can be integrated into this system.
 The pulse data is generated by an open collector, with a maximum input voltage of 47 V. This must be checked with the system supplier.
 There is one pulse per revolution of the roof fan, and the alarm limit can be set at various values (e.g. 300 rpm).